Welcome

-Yogi Bhajan, left, with Hari
+Yogi Bhajan, Early

+3HO Stories Sat Nam, Dear Family!
 As the holiday season reminds us of giving, a story pops into my mind.

-Singh Sahib, Yogi Bhajan, many things were quite evident.
+When traveling to India with the Siri Singh Sahib, aka Yogi Bhajan, many things were quite evident.
 The

 clearest one was that my suburban background did not prepare me adequately